BarquistLab/UPEC_PNA_2021_11/data/srna_annotation/README.md

-#srna annotation
+# srna annotation

+I first downloaded the e. coli K12 genome (June 16, 2021) from NCBI:

+e_coli_K12.fasta & gff

-I first downloaded the e. coli K12 genome (Juun 16, 2021) from NCBI.
-Then I extracted all ncRNAS and antisense_rna entries from the fasta using the gff annotation.
+Then I extracted all ncRNAS and antisense_rna entries from the fasta using the gff annotation:

+srnas.fasta & gff

 Then I just blasted all of the sRNAs from K12 to the UPEC (536) genome and took for each query only the match with the lowest p-value, using :